We all have relatives who’ve passed away before taking a DNA test. Discover how with GEDMatch’s Lazarus tool can recreate your decease ancestor’s DNA.

 Before I end, let me reiterate a couple of things that I think are really important when dealing with Lazarus kits.

-Additionally, keep in mind whenever you are matching with a Lazarus kit is that it is just a clue.
+Additionally, keeping in mind whenever you match with a Lazarus kit is just a clue.
 There is a much greater possibility that matches with Lazarus kits are false matches than with another DNA kit.
 That is because those matches may actually be spanning part of a paternal chromosome and part of it of a maternal chromosome, which is all looking like one thing on the Lazarus kit.
 There’s no way to start to distinguish those in a Lazarus kit.

-Finally, if you don’t have close relationships, like children, parents, and siblings, then it is unlikely that you’re going to be able to create a kit that has enough DNA to be able to use the one-to-many matching.
+Finally, if you don’t have close relationships, like children, parents, and siblings, then it is unlikely that you’re going to be able to create a kit that has enough DNA to use the one-to-many matching.